 Visual artist interesting in creating public art works should also join the Artists' Association of Finland database of visual artists working in Finland: Kuvataiteilijamatrikkeli.fi.

 The Competition Ombudsman of the Artists’ Association of Finland offers guidance to member artists in public art projects, for example in contracts and competition processes.
-Contact info can be found here:
+Contact information can be found at the bottom of the page and on the Contact page.

 The popularity of public art is on the rise in Finland, which translates into more commissions and art competitions through which artworks are purchased.
 Art improves the quality and atmosphere of built environments, and public art in cities and municipalities is important for residents.
 Art projects offer artists valuable job opportunities.